psychemedia/storytelling-notes/and-the-girl-played-on.md

 And they let him know what they thought;

 "Gerroff"...
 "Let her play..."
-And the boy looked aghast.
+And the boy knew whose side they were on.

 The girl smiled at him.
 Through the crowd, she saw a tall, dark man in a long green coat.
-He smiled at her.
+He smiled at her, then looked directly at the young hunter.
 [Click] And with that, the boy was gone, and the violin fell to the floor.
-The girl bent down to pick it, and with it, before it rolled away, the last trace of the boy.
-A tiny scroll, which would could almost imagine to be in the shape of a skull.
+The girl bent down to pick it up, and with it, before it rolled away, the last trace of the boy: a tiny scroll, looking for all the world like a tiny skull.
 And she affixed to the end of the violin.

-Amd she started to play.
-And is she did so, the man in the green coat smiled one last time, and started to walk away.
+And once again, she started to play.
+And as she did so, the man in the green coat smiled one last time, and walked away.
 His work was done.
-And the girl?
-She looked at the crowd, with fire in her eyes, and she started to play again.
-And as she played, they started to dance...
-And for all I know, she is playing on still...
+As for the girl?
+She looked at the crowd, with fire in her eyes, and the dancing started again...
+And for all I know — as far as I know — she is playing on still...

+And that is the end of that.